topiga/iSH-config/README.md

 # iSH-config
-My personnal config for a  vanilla iSH
+My personnal config for a  vanilla iSH - not working yet

 ## How to use
 ```